christian-taillon/infosec-interview-questions/itsec-admin.md

 ```
 IDS - detects security events
-IPS - has capability to block security events
+IPS - has the capability to block security events
 ```
-If there was an attack from a specific IP address, how would you defend our network from that IP?
+How would you defend our network from that IP if there was an attack from a specific IP address?
+What about if those attacks were comming from a whole network?
 ```
 Block the IP addresses
+CIDR / ASN
 ```

 What is SNMP?
-  At what layer does this protocol exist `network`
+  At what layer does this protocol exist `network.`
 ```
-Simple Network Management Protocol is standard / protocol for obtaining and organizing information about managed devices.
+Simple Network Management Protocol is the standard/protocol for obtaining and organizing information about managed devices.
 ```

 What is MAC Spoofing?
 ```
-MAC addresses are written by hardware manufactures; however, users can "mask" it on the software side so that the device appears to have a different MAC address.
+MAC addresses are written by hardware manufacturers; however, users can "mask" it on the software side so that the device appears to have a different MAC address.
 ```

 What is ARP?
-  Describe ARP poisoning / flooding?
+  Describe ARP poisoning/flooding?
 ```
 Address Resolution Protocol maps IPs to MAC addresses for a LAN.
 ARP poisoning is where an attacker sends a "spoofed" ARP message on a LAN to associate the attacker's MAC address with the IP of another host.
 ```